The Chalk Line: Plot

-Cast and characters
+Cast

 Production

 Isabel Peña collaborated in writing the story.
 The project, a Pokeepsie Films production, was halted due to the onset of the COVID-19 pandemic in Spain.
 Filming resumed in July 2020, with Oriol Barcelona on cinematography duties.
 The film was shot at a number of locations in the Madrid region, including Madrid, San Lorenzo de El Escorial, Boadilla del Monte, as well as a set in Villaviciosa de Odón.

 Release

 Distributed by Sony Pictures Entertainment Iberia, the film was theatrically released in Spain on 9 September 2022 and came out on Netflix on 24 October 2022.

 Reception

 Box office

-The Chalk Line grossed $177,828 in Spain.
+The Chalk Line grossed €152,266 in Spain.